bretthoerner/zkdo/README.md

 [27376] 27 May 11:59:18.218 # Server started, Redis version 2.6.13
 [27376] 27 May 11:59:18.218 * The server is now ready to accept connections on port 7777
 ```

+You can also leave out `--lock` if you just want to register multiple instances of your service for discovery/load-balancing/failover.